arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 }
 ```

-# Utilities
+## Utilities

 Utility classes are low-level structural and positional traits.
-Utilities can be applied directly to any element; multiple utilities can be used together; and utilities can be used alngside component classes.
+Utilities can be applied directly to any element; multiple utilities can be used together, and utilities can be used alongside component classes.

-Utility classes should be useful sparingly, lean towards component level styling to make for as reusable HTML patterns as possible.
+Utility classes should be used sparingly, lean towards component level styling to make for as reusable HTML patterns as possible.

-## u-utilityName
+### u-utilityName

 Syntax: `u-<utilityName>`
-Utilties must use a camel case name, prefixed with a `u` namespace.
+Utilities must use a camel case name, prefixed with a `u` namespace.

-# Variables and Mixins
+## Variables and Mixins

 Variables and Mixins should follow similar naming conventions.

-## Variables
+### Variables

 Syntax: `[<componentName>[--modifierName][-descendantName]-]<propertyName>-<variableName>[--<modifierName>]`

 Variables should be named as such, things that can change over time.

 Variables should also follow our component naming convention to show context and be in camelCase.
-If the variable is a global, generic variable, the property name should be prefixed first, followed by the variant and or modifier name for clearer understanding of use.
+If the variable is a global, generic variable, the property name should be prefixed first, followed by the variant and or modifier name for a clearer understanding of use.

 > ✅ Abstract your variable names